McTechie/hair-day/README.md

   Hair Day
 </h1>

 > This is a fun little landing page for a salon.
-It's only created for learning purposes.
+It's created using vanilla HTML, CSS and JS only for learning purposes.

 ## Preview